-Please Note: Applications are reviewed annually between January - March 15, 2024 for the upcoming training periods.
-Training periods currently run from July 1, 2024 – June 30, 2025.
+Please Note: Applications are reviewed annually between January and March for the upcoming training period.
+The upcoming training period runs from July 1, 2025 – June 30, 2026.
+The 2025-2026 application deadline is January 31, 2025.

 Emily Stucke is a postdoctoral fellow in the Malaria Research Program under the mentorship of Mark Travassos and Shannon Takala-Harrison.
 She studies the var gene family of Plasmodium falciparum, the malaria parasite responsible for the most malaria deaths. var genes encode antigens that mediate cytoadhesion to host cells and play a critical role in immune evasion.
 She is interested in how the expression of var genes is associated with severe malaria.
 Identification of antigens associated with the development of severe disease will determine potential vaccine targets and inform the treatment of severe disease.